 Tips and Recipe FAQ:

 Matcha has an earthy taste.
-It tastes a bit like greens, but with sweetness too.
+It tastes a bit like greens but with sweetness, too.

 If you love the flavor of matcha, I have several delicious gluten free recipes with matcha to try!
+This Matcha Chia Pudding makes a great healthy breakfast.

-Reader adaptations:
+Reader Adaptations:

 Everyone at work loves this recipe!
 Also delicious with powdered purple yam"